 The pesto dressing makes all the difference in this salad.
-The peppery tang of the summer/winter savoury (marzeh in Persian), mint and pistachio pesto really complements the sweetness of the tomatoes.
+The peppery tang of the summer/winter savory (marzeh in Persian), mint and pistachio pesto really complements the sweetness of the tomatoes.

-Summer savoury (and its perennial relative winter savoury) are hard to find in many countries unless one grows them at home but in Iran summer savoury is sold in big bunches by every greengrocer.
-If you don’t have summer/winter savoury I recommend using a mixture of mint and fresh thyme.
+Summer savory (and its perennial relative winter savory) are hard to find in many countries unless one grows them at home but in Iran summer savory is sold in big bunches by every greengrocer.
+If you don’t have summer/winter savory I recommend using a mixture of mint and fresh thyme.
 The sharpness of thyme works quite well too.

 Tomatoes didn’t show up in Iran until late 19th or early 20th century but when they did they completely took over the cuisine.
 It’s hard to imagine Persian cooking without tomatoes or tomato puree/paste.

 One of my earliest memories is of my grandma boiling sieved tomatoes in huge pots in summer to make tomato paste.
 High tomato prices in Iran can even have political ramifications, seriously!
 So this salad is not Persian in form but quite Persian in spirit!